-Revenues for our Federal Services Group decreased approximately \$25 million or 40%, and contract costs decreased approximately \$23 million or 37% for the first quarter of 2015, as compared to the same period of 2014.
-The revenue decrease resulted primarily from a decrease of approximately \$8 million associated with the completion of our U.S. Treasury Seized Assets Program in March 2014, a nonrecurring military parts order of approximately \$8 million in 2014, a reduction in our Army Reserve vehicle refurbishment work of approximately \$6 million, and a decrease of approximately \$5 million on our FMS Program, The decrease in contract costs is attributable to the lower level of work associated with our revenue decline.
+The second quarter revenue decrease resulted primarily from a decrease of approximately \$6.4 million associated with a reduction in our Army Reserve vehicle refurbishment work, and a decrease of approximately \$4 million associated with a reduction in our FMS Program services.
+The six month revenue decrease resulted primarily from a decrease of approximately \$12.7 million associated with a reduction in our FMS Program services, a decrease of approximately \$9.4 million associated with a reduction in our FMS Program services, a decrease of approximately \$8.9 million associated with the completion of our U.S. Treasury Seized Assets Program in March 2014, and a nonrecurring military parts order of approximately \$8 million in 2014.
+The decrease in contract costs is attributable to the lower level of work associated with our revenue decline.

-This group had an operating loss of approximately \$267 thousand for the first quarter of 2015 as compared to operating income of approximately \$2.7 million for the same period of 2014.
+This group had operating losses of approximately \$356 thousand for the second quarter of 2015 and approximately \$623 thousand for the six months ended June 30, 2105, as compared to operating income of approximately \$1.6 million and \$4.4 million for the same periods of 2014.
 Operating income and profit percentage decreases resulted primarily from the decrease in revenues and to certain facility and infrastructure costs that could not be reduced as rapidly as the decline in the revenues that these costs supported.
-We are continuing cost reduction efforts in this group to achieve balance between revenue levels and the supporting cost structure.
+We have reduced costs in this group and are continuing our efforts to achieve balance between revenue levels and the supporting cost structure.